lsst-dm/dbb_buffmngrs_endpoint/doc/lsst.dbb.buffmngrs.endpoint/configuration.rst

     It instructs the finder to look for and parse transfer logs from ``[date - past_days, date + future_days]`` time range.

-    If set to ``null``, the finder will use the current date and it will keep updating it with passing time.
+    If set to ``null``, the finder will use the current date at the beginning of each discovery cycle.

     This option is only relevant if ``parse_rsync_logs`` is selected as the file discovery method.
 Otherwise, it will be ignored.